bfollek/zig_with_system_library/README.md

 * Can I get it to build?
 * When I `zig build run` it, does it seem to be working?

-For those goals, this works with zig version 0.11.0-dev.
+For these goals, it works with zig version 0.11.0-dev.
 But I've just started looking into Zig/C intergration, and I'm probably doing all sorts of things wrong.

 The plumbing details are in `build.zig`.
 Look for